A qualitative pressure-rake post-processing tool

 This is the core of the algorithm and involves shifting parts of the original CFD pressure field until the rake and CFD values match at the rake probe locations.

-For each rake point, search the CFD field within a defined radius to find the point with the lowest "cost", where the total cost is a combination of pressure difference and distance from the rake point (see first image below).
+For each rake point, search the CFD field within a defined radius to find the point with the lowest "cost", where cost is a combination of pressure difference and distance from the rake point (see first image below).

 By including a distance component, the results become less sensitive to pressure magnitude differences between CFD and test data, and the final result is kept more coherent to the original structure.
 The graphic below illustrates how the distance cost weighting allows nearby points to be preferred if the accuracy loss is minor.
 The Gaussian shape as well as the direct ratio of distance vs accuracy contribution to total "cost" were both tuned during testing.
-The choice of a Gaussian curve means that if an exact match is already nearby, it is more likely to be preferred even if a near-match exists closer-still.
+The choice of a Gaussian curve means that if an exact match is already nearby, it is more likely to be preferred even if a near-match exists even closer.

 An example of the execution of a morph and the effect on the surrounding region is shown below: